OlaProeis/ActionPad/CONTRIBUTING.md

-# Contributing to Shortcut Widget
+# Contributing to ActionPad

-Thank you for your interest in contributing to Shortcut Widget!
+Thank you for your interest in contributing to ActionPad!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents